 Algebra 2 Continued 1 Credit Gr.
-11, 12 Course 3153

-This course will serve as the missing link to help prepare for Advanced Math Topics.
+11, 12 Course 3153 This course will serve as the missing link to help prepare for Advanced Math Topics.
 Focus will be given to polynomial functions, exponents and logarithms.
-More importantly, this course will meet the individual needs of the students becoming proficient in the mathematics competencies.
+More importantly, this cou irse will meet the e individual needs of th ne students becoming proficient in the mathematics competencies.